BerkeleyTrue/react-vimeo/docs/README.md

 ## onSeek?(data: Object) => Void
 Called when user seeks ahead in video

+## autoplay?: Boolean = false
+If true, video will automatically play

 Interactive api (play/pause actions, seek to `n`, etc..) to come in future versions